BluOyster29/rf_prod_tracker/README.md

 Script for tracking annotation progress

 ## Description
 Just a little code i made to track my progress whilst annotating a dataset.
-You just enter in some informatio nand it will calculate some averages etc.
+You just enter in some information and it will calculate some averages etc and print it out.

 ### Args
 `start_tag`     : How much of the dataset is tagged when you begin